9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Weighing only 4 lbs for the whole set and with a packing size of just 19.6 x 5.9 x 5.9 inches, the Mongar is a great bang for the buck, priced under 170$, way below the MSR price tag.

 The rainfly and floor are made from 20D polyester with a 4000mm waterproof index, a silicon-coated fabric with fully taped seams.
-The Mongar is able to keep you dry under tropical downpours if set up properly.
+The Mongar can keep you dry during tropical downpours if set up properly.
 The poles look durable, made of 7001 aluminum.

-This is a freestanding tent, able to resist strong winds thanks to a stable design, the ventilation is good with two air vents on the flysheet to prevent condensation.
+This freestanding tent resists strong winds thanks to its stable design.
+The ventilation is good with two air vents on the flysheet to prevent condensation.

-The two doors, one for each side, allow for easy access and storage.
-Both doors indeed have a decently sized vestibule that can be fully or partially closed.
+The two doors, one on each side, provide easy access and storage.
+Both doors indeed have a decent-sized vestibule that can be fully or partially closed.

-Mongar freestanding tent – Lightweight fabric and rational structure lead to proper packed weight.
+Mongar freestanding tent – Lightweight fabric and a rational structure result in a properly packed weight.
 Balance the stability, comfort, and weight.
 More available space, enough for 2 people.
-Good ventilation, 2 air vents on the two sides of the fly prevent condensation from building up.
+Good ventilation, 2 air vents on the two sides of the fly, prevents condensation from building up.

 Another quite useful feature is the overhead gear loft, where you can store a torch or a battery-powered fan.